sharmadeepesh/quote_scraper/README.md

 # quote_scraper
-Scrapes famous quotes from Brainy Quotes (1M+ quotes)
+Scrapes famous quotes from Brainy Quotes (1M+ quotes) and returns a JSON object.

 <br>
 <h1>“Automation applied to an inefficient operation will magnify the inefficiency.”</h1>